coderefinery/github-without-command-line/_episodes/01-intro.md

 ## Goal of this tutorial

-- Get a grasp of Git and GitHub without command line
+- Get a grasp of Git and GitHub without the command line

 ### What we will not cover